 If you're reading this, you've probably replayed his messages a hundred times, trying to decode what he wants.
 You might even be wondering if this means he made a mistake, or if there's a path back.
 I want to help you untangle this, because the truth is simpler, and more empowering, than you think.

-• When an ex who left you for someone else keeps contacting you, it's rarely about romantic rekindling.
-It's usually about ego, unresolved feelings, or keeping you as a backup option.
+Quick Summary: When an ex who left for someone else keeps contacting you, it is rarely about clean, courageous love.
+It is usually about ego, guilt, loneliness, or keeping a line open.
+The way forward is clarity and boundaries, not decoding every message.

 Why He's Still Reaching Out (The Real Reasons)